 Remember the words of Proverbs 25:21-22: “If your enemy is hungry, give him food to eat; if he is thirsty, give him water to drink.
 In doing this, you will heap burning coals on his head, and the Lord will reward you.”

 Your Kids are Not Your Spies

 (Glen:) As a child of divorce, if I could say only one thing to divorced parents, it would be this: don’t ever use your kids as spies or as messengers.
 Children want to have a good relationship with both their parents.
 Allow them to enjoy their time with their other parent without having to report back to you at the end of the weekend.
 When adults start using their kids as a window into what’s going on in the other home, it puts a heavy burden on them that parents don’t fully understand.
 I used to dread those moments.
-Adults have to learn to talk.
+Adults have to learn to talk to one another directly.
 If you have something to tell your former spouse, don’t ask your kids to tell them for you; tell them yourself.
-You need to find ways to be civil with one another, even if it means using e-mail, or meeting with a third party.
+You need to find ways to be civil with one another, even if it means using e-mail or meeting with a third party.
 When children are used as intermediaries, they inevitably get dragged into the fray.
 The result is a bitter, insecure child.